Mallampati score

 The Mallampati score, or Mallampati classification, named after the Indian anaesthesiologist Seshagiri Mallampati, is used to predict the ease of endotracheal intubation.
+S.R.
+Mallampati originally described this classification in 1985 in a prospective study of 210 patients undergoing elective surgery.
+The original Mallampati scoring consisted of three classes.
+Later in 1987, Samsoon and Young introduced a fourth class, in which visualization is restricted to the hard palate.

 The test comprises a visual assessment of the distance from the tongue base to the roof of the mouth, and therefore the amount of space in which there is to work.
 It is an indirect way of assessing how difficult an intubation will be; this is more definitively scored using the Cormack–Lehane classification system, which describes what is actually seen using direct laryngoscopy during the intubation process itself.
-A high Mallampati score (class 3 or 4) is associated with more difficult intubation as well as a higher incidence of sleep apnea.
+A high Mallampati score (class 3 or 4) is associated with more difficult intubation, as well as a higher incidence of obstructive sleep apnea.

 Technique

-The score is assessed by asking the patient, in a sitting posture, to open their mouth and to protrude the tongue as much as possible.
+The score is assessed by asking the patient, in an upright sitting position, to open their mouth and to protrude the tongue as much as possible.
 The anatomy of the oral cavity is visualized; specifically, the assessor notes whether the base of the uvula, faucial pillars (the arches in front of and behind the tonsils) and soft palate are visible.
 Scoring is generally done without phonation.
 Depending on whether the tongue is maximally protruded and/or the patient asked to phonate, the scoring may vary.
+Inter-observer variability may also affect the reproducibility of Mallampati scoring between healthcare professionals.